dori32/dori32/README.md

 - 👋 Hi, I’m @dori32
-- 👀 I’m interested in learning to code!
+- 👀 I’m interested in learning and doing GameDev.
-- 🌱 I’m currently learning with the Odin Project, so HTML, CSS and Javascript.
+- 🌱 Currently getting into Godot
 - 💞️ I’m looking to collaborate on everything!
 I am very open to exchange ideas and knowledge, also for careers!
 - 📫 How to reach me: Just here :)